 Maurits van de Pol

 On the 1st December 1994 I started as a sales representative for Rob’s Shop Services, also known as Dutch Aquarium Supplies, selling tropical plants in the Netherlands.
 Over the years, Rob’s Shop Services has grown into one of the market leaders in the aquatics trade in Europe and the UK.
-In 2008 my family and I moved to the UK where I was was managing Aquadistri UK Ltd. I can communicate in several different languages and I have vast experience in Brexit matters both on the products as well as on the live food and ornamental plant sides.
+In 2008 my family and I moved to the UK where I was managing Aquadistri UK Ltd. I can communicate in several different languages and I have vast experience in Brexit matters both on the products as well as on the live food and ornamental plant sides.
 I look forward to working closely together with the other directors to tackle the various challenges we face and will face over the next few years.